-Condensation can be a problem in both old and new homes, but what causes it and what can be done to prevent it?
+Condensation can be a problem in both old and new homes, but what causes it and what can be done to prevent condensation?

 What is Condensation?

 The air around us naturally contains moisture.
-The air temperature determines how much moisture it can hold, and warm air contains more moisture than cold air.
+The air temperature determines how much moisture it can hold.
+Warm air contains more moisture than cold air.

-When moist warm air comes into contact with either air or a surface which is colder than it is, the warm air cannot retain the same amount of moisture as it did and the water is released either onto the colder surface or into the air, resulting in condensation.
+When moist warm air comes into contact with either air or a surface which is colder than it is, the warm air cannot retain the same amount of moisture as it did and the water is released either onto the colder surface or into the air.
+This results in condensation.
 This then leads to mould formation

 Condensation on a window